rayray0708/Employee-Attrition-Prediction/README.md

 relevant factors contributing to employee turnover.
 2. Additionally, we would also want to predict job satisfaction and what are the relevant factors contributing to low and high job satisfaction.
+## Instructions
+Please navigate to `employee_attrition_new.ipynb` to see the code for our logistic regression.
+Navigate to `mlp_xgboost_ML.ipynb` to see the code for our XGBOOST MLP.
+Navigate to `random_forrest.ipynb` to see the code for our random forest model.
+The code for our Streamlit app can be found in `streamlit_random_forest_model_app.py`.
+In addition, to see the Tableau visualisations we generated for the project, please navigate to `Tableau Links.docx`.

+The original dataset can be found within the `Resources` folder.
+In the `Output` folder, you'll find the `demographic` and `job` tables.

 ## Installations
 The following dependancies have been installed for this project: